 Image “3dman” by Peggy and Marco Lachmann-Anke Pixabay License.

 Cain, M., and Fanshawe, M. (n.d.).
 Opening eyes to vision impairment: Inclusion is just another way of seeing is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.

 Ferrell, K. A., Bruce, S., & Luckner, J. L. (2014).
 Evidence-based practices for students with sensory impairments (Document No. IC-4).
 Retrieved from University of Florida, Collaboration for Effective Educator, Development, Accountability, and Reform Center website: http://ceedar.education.ufl.edu/tools/innovation-configurations/Visual Impairment- pages 35- 63.
 (There are no copyright restrictions on this document) Retrieved from http://ceedar.education.ufl.edu/wp-content/uploads/2014/09/IC-4_FINAL_03-30-15.pdf#page=64

 Texas School for the Blind and Visually Impaired, (n.d.)
 Classroom Strategies for Regular Education Teachers who have students with visual impairments.
-Retrieved from https://www.tsbvi.edu/instructional-resources-items/1911-classroom-strategies-for-regular-education-teachers-who-have-students-with-visual-impairments-1 These works are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Retrieved from https://www.tsbvi.edu * this site has been revamped and this information is no longer available online.
+Previously the conent was licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 (CC BY-NC 4.0)